 The University operates eight residence halls.
 Deglman, Kiewit, and Gallagher Halls are traditional-style freshman residence halls with common bathroom facilities.
 Rooms are double occupancy.
-A limited number of space in Swanson Hall is available to freshman students, as well.
+A limited number of space in Swanson Hall is available to freshman students as well.
 Swanson is a suite-style hall with four freshman or four sophomore students per suite, while McGloin is also a suite-style with four sophomore students per suite.
 Kenefick Hall is an apartment-style hall for sophomores, juniors and seniors with efficiency and one-bedroom apartments.
 All apartments in Kenefick Hall are double occupancy.
-A new apartment complex for junior and senior-level students opened in Fall 2004.
-This complex, Davis Square, houses students in two, three, or four-bedroom apartments.
+Davis Square and the new Opus Square, apartment complexes for junior and senior-level students, house students in two, three, or four-bedroom apartments.
 Heider Hall is an apartment-style residence with efficiency, one-bedroom, and two-bedroom apartments open to students with families or students who have already completed their bachelor's degrees.
 To reside in Heider Hall and Davis Square, students must sign a 12-month lease.
 All other halls are contracted for the full academic year, beginning in August and continuing until the end of exams the following May.